Skip to Content

 Approval of an application grants individual’s deferral of removal from the country for a period of two years, work permit eligibility, and federal benefits such as Medicare and Social Security.
 Those who qualified are also allowed to reapply and renew their DACA benefits every two years.
 The application fee for DACA is $495 every two years.
 Although this policy does not provide a pathway to citizenship, it has provided relief from deportation to approximately 800,000 undocumented immigrants and improved quality of life through economic opportunity.

-Who is Eligible for DACA?
+Who Is Eligible for DACA?

-Since the program’s conception in 2012 and through 2019, 2,555,033 DACA requests have been accepted and 183,187 applications have been denied.
+Since the program’s conception in 2012 and through 2019, 2,555,033 DACA requests have been accepted, and 183,187 applications have been denied.
 According to the data provided by USCIS, over 90% of individuals applying for DACA have been approved.
 Even if you have been involved or are currently involved in removal proceedings, any individual who meets the requirements for DACA may file for deferred action.

 According to the U.S. Citizenship and Immigration Services, you may be eligible for DACA if you meet the following criteria: